 - Finally, if you're building a new house or even just doing renovations, make sure any attic decking, which provides additional storage space or a platform for an HVAC unit or hot water tank, is raised above the ceiling joists to make sure the insulation is an appropriate depth.
 A good rule of thumb for checking insulation depth, as well, is to make sure the insulation is at least to the joists.
 The decking then should be installed securely to the top of the raised lumber after the insulation has been installed.

-- These animals can carry ectoparasites, which after the wildlife host is evicted, may move inside the home looking for a new host — YOU!
-Bat bugs, mites, ticks and fleas are just some of the ectoparasites you need to be concerned about.
-Mice in the attic, bats in the attic or various other visitors are notorious for bringing these pests in.
+- These animals can be carriers of ectoparasites, which after the wildlife host has been evicted, can move inside the home searching for a new host — YOU.
+Bat bugs, ticks, fleas, mites are just a few of the ectoparasites you need to be concerned about.
+Bats in the attic, mice in the attic, and more, are all notorious for bringing these pests into your home.

-Our attic restoration professionals will get rid of that soiled insulation and replace it with your choice of insulation materials.
-Our specialists will prepare insurance bids with the majority of major insurance companies and repair your attic in no time.
-From gutter protection, attic fan vent guards, roof vent guards, gable vent closures and soffit vent repairs, our team can do it all, with a single call to Critter Control of San Jose.
+Our attic restoration professionals will get rid of soiled insulation and replace it with your choice of insulation.
+Our specialists can prepare insurance bids with participating insurance companies (most major insurance companies) and repair your attic in little to no time.
+From attic fan vent guards, gutter protection, roof vent guards, gable vent closures, and soffit vent repairs, our team can do it all, with a single call to Critter Control of San Jose.

 Many of these nuisance animals cause problems to your chimney as well and require professional chimney repair.
 For all of your attic insulation tips, attic repair, attic restoration, and chimney repair needs, contact your local Critter Control office.